Laws, Regulations and Annotations

 However, since the publication is issued at least four times per year but not more than 60 times per year and contains information of general interest to the students of the university, it may qualify as a periodical.
 9/29/94

 432.0020 Campaign Literature.
 A company is in the business of handling political campaigns for candidates and issues in California election contests.
 A contract is signed indicating that the company is an agent in the purchase of brochures and other materials.
 The company provides consulting and planning services in setting up the campaign and deals with the printer in the procurement of brochures and mailing pieces.
 The company prepares preliminary art, some final mechanical art, and some computer design which is used in the production of brochures.
-When brochures are finished the company bills the candidate for the brochures seperately than for other consulting services, but does not usually specify on the invoice the exact printer's charge nor does it routinely show the markup separately.
+When brochures are finished the company bills the candidate for the brochures separately than for other consulting services, but does not usually specify on the invoice the exact printer's charge nor does it routinely show the markup separately.

 The company claims that the true object of the contract is the performance of consultant services, that the value of simple artwork done by the in-house artist is minimal, and that elaborate productions are handled by outside suppliers of art and mechanicals who charge sales tax.
 The company also provides creative concept copyrighting and graphic design with in-house staff for other direct-mail-product-only accounts and understands that there are "printed sales messages" which are exempt from tax.